slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The best executive is the one who has sense enough to pick good people to do what he wants done, and self-restraint to keep from meddling with them while they do it."
 -- Theodore Roosevelt*

+> *"Management is about persuading people to do things they do not want to do, while leadership is about inspiring people to do things they never thought they could."
+-- Steve Jobs*

+> *"Management is prompt engineering for humans."
+-- Pedro Domingos*

 ### On teams

 <!--
 > *"Nós nunca fomos muitos, mas enquanto soubemos ser todos, nós fomos sempre os bastantes."  -- José Hermano Saraiva*
 > *"If you need emergency help from a bystander, command them what to do.
 By giving them an assignment, you transform them from bewildered bystander to a responsible assistant."*
 > *"Never accept a work meeting until you’ve seen the agenda and know what decisions need to be made.
 If no decisions need to be made, skip the meeting."*
 -->